corbin121/appleCCpdfReader/README.md

 ## Project Overview

-This script reads an Apple Card PDF statement, detects transactions based on the date format (MM/DD/YYYY), and extracts the **Date**, **Merchant**, and **Amount**.
+This script reads an Apple Card PDF statement, detects transactions based on the date format (MM/DD/YYYY), and extracts the **Date**, **Merchant information**, and **Amounts**.
 The transactions are then exported to an Excel file for easy viewing and further analysis.

 The goal is to save time and avoid manually copying transaction data from PDFs to spreadsheets.